-With summer coming to an end in Pocatello, now is an ideal time to get ahead on air conditioner maintenance.
+With summer winding down in Pocatello, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with dirt and yard refuse.
-This accumulation can limit your unit’s efficiency and cause it to malfunction.
-Or make it wear out faster.
+If you haven’t taken care of it recently, it could be full of dirt and yard waste.
+This buildup can reduce your unit’s efficiency and cause it to stop working.
+Or require replacement sooner.

-We advise having your air conditioning system professionally tuned-up annually.
+We recommend having your air conditioning system professionally serviced once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility expenses.
+A clean system can be more energy efficient, which could save you money on utility costs.

-Routine AC maintenance also helps our technicians discover and take care of slight issues before they turn into costly problems.
+Regular AC maintenance also helps our technicians spot and handle slight issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing